Oral Health

 Some other oral infections that can lead to gum swelling include:

-• Trench mouth — Getting its name from World War I, Trench Mouth is a particularly severe form of gingivitis.
-Its symptoms include bleeding and inflamed gums, often covered with painful ulcers.
+• Trench mouth — getting its name from World War I, trench mouth is a severe form of gingivitis.
+Symptoms include bleeding and inflamed gums, often covered with painful ulcers

-• Thrush — This is a fungal yeast infection that occurs in the mouth and throat.
-It is transmissible but usually contracted by those with weakened immune systems, such as infants or those with HIV.
+• Thrush — this is a fungal yeast infection that occurs in the mouth and throat.
+It’s transmissible but usually contracted by those with weakened immune systems, such as infants or those with HIV.

-• Oral herpes — The herpes simplex virus, the cause of cold sores, can also cause an infection called gingivostomatitis.
-It is relatively common in children.
-Symptoms last around 2-3 weeks and include sores or swelling in the mouth and gums.
+• Oral herpes — the herpes simplex virus, the cause of cold sores, can also cause an infection called gingivostomatitis.
+Symptoms last around 2 to 3 weeks and include sores or swelling in the mouth and gums.

-• Hand, foot, and mouth disease — This is common in children under five years old.
+• Hand, foot, and mouth disease — this is common in children under 5 years old.
 Symptoms include mouth sores, skin rash, and fever or flu-like symptoms.
 It is highly contagious but usually not serious.

-• Brushing and flossing — If you are experiencing swollen gums, you can brush and floss to treat the problem.
-Carefully slide the floss between your teeth to remove stuck food particles and brush gently around the gum area.
+• Brushing and flossing — carefully slide the floss between your teeth to remove stuck food particles and brush gently around the gum line.

-• Essential oils — Some mouthwashes use essential oils such as thyme, peppermint, lemongrass, tea tree, or clove.
-Multiple studies have found that these mouthwashes can effectively reduce plaque and treat gingivitis.7, 13, 14,
+• Essential oils — some mouthwashes use essential oils such as thyme, peppermint, lemongrass, clove, and tea tree oil.
+Multiple studies have found that these mouthwashes can effectively reduce plaque and treat gingivitis.7,13,14

-• Compresses — Using a warm compress can reduce gum pain.
-You can use a cold compress to reduce gingival swelling.
+• Compresses — using a warm compress can reduce gum pain.
+Use a cold compress to reduce gingival swelling.

 Professional Treatments

-If the gums are seriously infected, treatment by a gum specialist called a periodontist may be necessary.
+If the gums are seriously infected, you may need to see a gum specialist, or a periodontist.

 How to Prevent Swollen, Red, and Bleeding Gums